rust-embedded/embedonomicon/src/logging.md

 (INFO)`.

-The other improvement we can do is switch from formatted I/O (`fmt::Write`) to binary I/O, that is send the addresses to the host as bytes rather than as strings.
+The other improvement we can do is switch from formatted I/O (`fmt::Write`) to binary I/O; that is, send the addresses to the host as bytes rather than as strings.

 Binary serialization can be hard but we'll keep things super simple by